The Marvel Cinematic Universe did something genuinely remarkable with

 But even though the MCU has thus far treated current star Tom Holland as *the* canonical Spider-Man, sweeping the older franchises under the rug, fans haven't been so quick to let go.
 Moreover, the

-recent rumors about the as-yet-untitled Sony-MCU Spider-Man 3 collaboration point to a film that will tie all three Spider-Man versions to appear on the big screen thus far into one happy family.
+recent rumors point to a film that will tie all three Spider-Man versions to appear on the big screen thus far into one happy family.

 However, despite the hype, Holland has insisted the rumors

 aren't real.
 But with the multiverse already introduced in the recent Disney+ series Loki, it seems like some crossover from the original Spider-verse was inevitable.
-Here's what's known so far: Spider-Man: No Way Home Trailer Spider-Man 3 began filming in October 2020, a delay from the original summer start date due to the coronavirus pandemic.
+Here's what's known so far: Spider-Man: No Way Home Trailer Spider-Man 3 began filming in October 2020, a delay from the original summer start date due to the Hollywood shutdown of 2020.
 But even with the delay, fans had an idea where the new film is headed, thanks to a .
 Spider-Man 2 DVD/Blu-ray bonus scene

 The extra scene builds on